-If you are British or if you live in the UK, you will need to think about managing UK law as well as the law in any other country involved.
+If you are British or if you live in the UK, you will need to think about managing UK law as well as the law in the country where your child is born (and any other countries involved).

 What countries allow surrogacy?
 Where can I find a surrogate?